-At Highmark Health, our customers and patients have been, and always will be, our moral and strategic compass.
-We believe they deserve a remarkable health experience, freeing them to be their best.
-We are committed to maintaining the highest ethical standards.
+The people we serve have been, and always will be, our moral and strategic compass.
 In a business of trust, we believe behaving ethically, lawfully, and with integrity is the only way to be.

-The Highmark Health Code of Business Conduct (herein referred to as 'the Code') provides an overview of the legal requirements applicable to what we do, as well as how to act as good corporate stewards to protect our good name and reputation.
-If you observe, learn of, or in good faith suspect an action or situation violates a law, regulation, or a Highmark Health policy or any of its entities' policies or procedures, or breaches the standards of conduct defined in this Code, you must report it.
+The Highmark Health Code of Business Conduct (referred to as 'the Code') provides an overview of the legal requirements applicable to what we do, as well as how to act as corporate stewards to protect our name and reputation.
+If you observe, learn of, or, in good faith, suspect an action or situation violates a law, regulation, or a Highmark Health policy or any of its entities' policies or procedures, or breaches the standards of conduct defined in this Code, you must report it.

 The information contained in this Code is the framework for making business decisions that will ensure we are fulfilling our responsibilities with integrity.
 Therefore, to encourage all employees to speak up when they have questions or concerns or experience wrongdoing, Highmark Health has a non-retaliation or intimidation policy.
-This means retaliation or intimidation against those who, in good faith, report concerns or wrongdoing to management, Integrity and Compliance Department, or to a government agency, is prohibited.
+This means retaliation or intimidation against those who, in good faith, report concerns or wrongdoing to management, to the Enterprise Risk and Governance Division, or to a government agency, is prohibited.

 Highmark Health provides many resources to assist you.
-You may contact your leader, Human Resources, the Integrity and Compliance Department, or utilize the anonymous Compliance Helpline.
+You may contact your leader, Human Resources, the Enterprise Risk and Governance Division, or utilize the anonymous Compliance Helpline.
 All questions and concerns will be treated confidentially and will be promptly addressed.

 We encourage you to read, become familiar with your responsibilities, and to practice the guidance outlined in this Code.
 Highmark Health leaders have the additional responsibility to make compliance with this Code a vital part of our business.
-Every member of Highmark Health's Board of Directors and leadership team is fully committed to conducting company business according to the Code of Business Conduct and in setting the ethical tone of the company.
-Thank you for supporting a corporate-wide culture of working with integrity.
+Every member of Highmark Health's Board of Directors and leadership team is fully committed to conducting business according to the Code and in setting the ethical tone of the organization.
+Thank you for supporting a culture of working with integrity.

-David L. HolmbergPresident and Chief Executive Officer.
+David L. Holmberg President and CEO, Highmark Health

+Joseph C. Guyaux

+Chairman of

+the Board,

 Highmark Health

-Joseph C. Guyaux Chairman of the Board, Highmark Health

-Melissa M. Anderson

-Executive Vice President, Chief Auditor and Compliance Officer, Highmark Health
+Melissa M. Anderson Executive Vice President, Chief Risk, Audit, and Compliance Officer, Highmark Health